-In the United States immigration process, if a foreign national obtains residency based on marriage to a U.S. Citizen or Permanent Resident before their 2-year wedding anniversary, he or she will receive conditional residency instead of permanent residency.
-This means that the foreign national’s green card will expire within 2 years of their residency being approved and they will need to apply for the removal of conditions 3 months before the expiration date of the green card.
+In the United States immigration process, if a foreign national obtains residency based on marriage to a U.S. Citizen or Permanent Resident before their 2-year wedding anniversary, he or she will receive a conditional residency instead of permanent residency.
+This means that the foreign national’s green card will expire within 2 years of their residency being approved and they will need to apply for another application called removal of conditions 3 months before the expiration date of the conditional green card.

 The removal of conditions petition is called the I-751 petition.
-Typically, The I-751 petition is required to be filed jointly with the US citizen or Permanent Resident Spouse.
+Typically, this petition is required to be filed jointly with the US citizen or Permanent Resident Spouse.
 If the foreign national cannot file jointly with their spouse, they must file an I-751 waiver independently to remove those conditions.